ccjmne/blog/content/posts/going-horizontal.md

 148  149  150
 ```

-   Avoiding the `-x` flag yields grids that are generally more evenly packed, if
+   Avoiding the `-x` flag yields grids that are generally more evenly packed,
-your display is wide enough to accommodate more of your items as you'd need rows
+provided that your display is wide enough to accommodate more of your items as
-to fit them all.
-Either case will use exactly as many rows as necessary.
+you'd need rows to contain them all.
+Either case will use exactly as many rows
+as necessary.